 People

-Prithi Kanakamedala (she/ her/ hers) PS2 Faculty Coordinator.
-Prithi is an Associate Professor of History at Bronx Community College CUNY, and a faculty member in the MALS program at CUNY Graduate Center.
-She is an active public historian and has worked with a number of cultural organizations across the city.
-Prithi’s work examines the archives, material culture, and community-building, race, and citizenship in Brooklyn and New York’s 19th-century free Black communities.
+Prithi Kanakamedala (she/ her) PS2 Faculty Coordinator.
+Prithi is Professor of History at Bronx Community College, and a faculty member in Black, Race, and Ethnic Studies Program, and the the M.A. in Liberal Studies Program at the CUNY Graduate Center.
+At PS2 she serves as Faculty Coordinator, and is the Acting Certificate Coordinator for the Public Scholarship Certificate Program.
+An active public historian for just under two decades, Prithi has worked with a number of cultural organizations across New York City.